mabidakun/StringSearchKit/README.md

    - `StringDictionary(withTextFilepath: <the path to a text file>)`

 Using one of the initialisers above, create an instance of `StringDictionary`.

-The file should simply contain one string per-line.
+When initialising from a file, it should simply contain one string per-line.

-For example:
+Strings are not limited to being single words - but are in the examples, for simplicity.

+Example file contents :-
 ```
 act
 apologise